10 Critical Sales Tax Questions That Foreign E-Commerce Sellers Must Ask

 Many options may get you in serious trouble.
 However, only a few options are the right choice.

 5. Why is a U.S. Virtual Address Recommended Before You Apply for U.S. Sales Tax Permits?

 This is one of the biggest frustrations that every seller with a foreign address will experience.
 Fortunately, this can be avoided.

 6. Will a Foreign Entity Selling need to Qualify or Register in States Before or After Registering for a Sales Tax Permit?

-This process is much more complicated than sales tax nexus.
+This process is much more complicated than sales tax nexus (the good news there are only one or two states left where this comes into play).

 7. Are State Tax Returns Required in Addition to Sales Tax Returns?